pschool-in/curriculum/content/science/environment-2.md

 ### What are wastes?

-Nature provides us a lot of useful things.We use these natural resources and create more trash.
-The unwanted materials thrown away are called wastes.
-They can be solid, liquid and gas.
+Nature provides us a lot of useful things.
+We use most of these natural resources and create more trash.
+The unwanted materials which are thrown away are called wastes.
+They can be in solid, liquid or gaseous state.
 They are produced from households, industries, hospitals etc., These unwanted materials pollute our environment.

 ### Waste Management